 - Dandelion (Taraxacum officinalis)?

 Overwhelmed by this information?

 Don’t be!
-There are so many alternatives, and in my course Create Your Skincare On Demand, I am dedicated to helping you make products that are ideal for your unique skin and your own needs.
-If you’re making products for your clients or as part of your skincare brand, I can help you choose the best ingredients to suit your ideal customer’s needs–AND I will teach you what you need to know about how to label them properly and compliantly in Create Your Skincare Live and Mastermind.
+There are so many alternatives, and in my course Create Your Skincare Personal Edition, I am dedicated to helping you make products that are ideal for your unique skin and your own needs.
+If you’re making products for your clients or as part of your skincare brand, I can help you choose the best ingredients to suit your ideal customer’s needs–AND I will teach you what you need to know about how to label them properly and compliantly in Create Your Skincare Professional Edition.
 Learn more and register today!